RayAndrade/TheRayCode/Java/ChainOfResponsibility/README.md

  These packages will be areas where we will add our java code files.
  Now let's create some *class* files.
 The first class file I want to create will be an abstract class  file we call: **Middleware**.
-Inside of the class we add the following java code:
+Inside of the class we add the following code java class:

 ```java
 private Middleware next;